leynos/polythene/docs/users-guide.md

 Before running commands, decide how they interact with your host.
 Polythene provides a single interface but adapts to the available tooling:

-- **Codex sandbox** – You run as root without container engines. `polythene pull` still uses Podman inside the sandbox because Codex maintains the binary on disk, and `polythene exec` falls back to `bwrap`, `proot`, or a privileged `chroot`.
+- **Codex sandbox** – You run as root without container engines.
+The `polythene pull` command still uses Podman inside the sandbox because Codex maintains the binary on disk, and `polythene exec` falls back to `bwrap`, `proot`, or a privileged `chroot`.
 - **GitHub runners** – You run as an unprivileged user with Podman available.
   The CLI exports images in the same way but typically selects `bwrap` for execution, providing equivalent isolation to the Codex workflow.